-Claim: Video clip shows a suppressed Fox News broadcast about Barack Obama.
+Claim: A video clip shows a subsequently suppressed Fox News broadcast about Barack Obama.

 Example: [Collected via e-mail, September 2012]